ALL Metrics

 Content KnowledgeCanvasStudents collaborated to build a model of the water cycle and its potential relationship to air pollution.
 Second, students composed/write a response to the problem.Established and presented the project and driving question were established

-Overall, from the above results, it can be seen that the learners had an overall positive attitude towards TEPBLL and their learning outcomes were also satisfactory.
+Overall, from the above results, it can be found that the learners had an overall positive attitude towards TEPBLL and their learning outcomes were also satisfactory.
 The review results in the same nuance support Dressler et al. (2020) and Casal & Bikowski (2020) findings about the benefit of project-based language learning using technology that improves language skills (speaking, listening, writing, reading, vocabulary acquisition), increase intercultural awareness, and triggers creative and critical thinking.

 Implications of TEPBLL